Post Emergent Herbicides Buyer's Guide

 Keith's Pro Tips

 "There is no set time between applying a pre and post-emergent herbicide.
-However, a pre-emergent herbicide should be applied prior to the spring season before weeds have appeared.
-Post-emergent herbicides are commonly used more than pre due to home owners not understanding when to apply a post-emergent herbicide during the year, thus resulting in weeds emerging from turf."
+However, a pre-emergent herbicide should be applied before the spring season before weeds have appeared.
+Post-emergent herbicides are commonly used more than pre due to homeowners not understanding when to apply a post-emergent herbicide during the year, thus resulting in weeds emerging from turf."

 Post-Emergent Herbicides Buyer's Guide

 This page is a general buyer's guide for post-emergent herbicides.
-Using the methods or products suggested, you can have a better understanding and control of weeds with post-emergent herbicides.
-Follow this guide and use the recommended methods or products and we guarantee 100% improvement of weeds within your turf and a better knowledge of which post-emergent herbicides to buy.
+Using the methods or products suggested, you can better understand and control weeds with post-emergent herbicides.
+Follow this guide and use the recommended methods or products, and we guarantee 100% improvement of weeds within your turf and a better knowledge of which post-emergent herbicides to buy.

-If there is one thing no one wants to see in a garden it is weeds.
+If there is one thing no one wants to see in a garden, it is weeds.
 Weeds are the most persistent pests for even the most professional landscapers.
 You can try to hand pull these weeds, but this can take hours.
 For faster results and less manual labor, we recommend a post-emergent herbicide.
-Post-Emergent Herbicides attacks weeds that are already present within your yard.
+Post-emergent herbicides attack weeds that are already present in your yard.

 What are Post-Emergent Herbicides?